-The wood fired oven at the Garlic and Arts Festival was built 4 years ago for use at the festival and for the local community.
+The wood fired oven at the Garlic and Arts Festival was built in 2008 for use at the festival and for the local community.
 It is used for baking loaf and flat breads like foccacia and pizza and for preparation of many other types of dishes.
 It can roast and even grill using the coals from the fire in the oven.
 We in the neighborhood have potluck dinners there at the oven in good weather.

 The oven is built to an ancient Italian design fundamentally the same as larger ovens that still exist in the Pompei archeological site.
 The builder of our oven, Doug Feeney, describes the oven in this video.
 There are many thousands of similar ovens in Italy today where backyard cooking and roasting is very popular.
 There have been similar ovens in many parts of the world for millenia along with other forms such as the pit and open topped ovens in Central and South Asia.